sb1705/AdversarialAutoencoder/README.md

 # Setup

-For installing advae and it's dependencies, simply run:
+For installing advae and its dependencies, simply run:
 ```
 python setup.py install
 ```